-Older domains carry backlinks and domain authority that new domains take years to build.
-Restoring original content preserves that link equity.
+Older domains carry backlinks and authority that new domains take years to build.
+Restoring the original content preserves that link equity instead of letting it evaporate.

-If you own a domain with history — a school, a business, a community — restoring it reconnects you with the people who remember it.
+A school, a business, a community — restoring a domain with history reconnects you with the people who already remember it.
+Continuity is its own kind of trust.

-You have two approaches: manual save-as for simple sites, or use wayback-machine-downloader for sites with many pages.
+https://web.archive.org/web/*/baylesshigh.comTwo approaches: a manual "Save As" for simple sites, or wayback-machine-downloader for sites with many pages.

 # Install the Ruby gem